malleoz/Lunar_Arithmetic/README.md

 Alternatively, you can watch this video that walks through the basis of how Lunar Arithmetic works: https://www.youtube.com/watch?v=cZkGeR9CWbk

+I haven't seen any sort of program that made a calculator for this clearly superior form of arithmetic, so I decided to make it.
 Within LunarArithmetic.py I have an addition function and a multiplication function that follow the rules of Lunar Arithmetic.
 You can use SolveExpressions.py to input an expression (But remember, only addition or multiplication exists!).
 With ListOfSquares.py you can generate a list of squares.